emoryjianghang/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

 - **VGG-16**

   - A modification for AlexNet.
-  - Instead of having a lot of hyperparameters lets have some simpler network.
+  - Instead of having a lot of hyperparameters lets have some **simpler network**.
   - Focus on having only these blocks:
     - CONV = 3 X 3 filter, s = 1, same
     - MAX-POOL = 2 X 2 , s = 2